cablehead/python-fity3/README.rst

 created per second in an uncoordinated manner.

 However it's *painful* working with 64 bit integers in environments that use IEEE 754 floating points for numerics.
-Particular `JavaScript
+Particularly `JavaScript
 <https://dev.twitter.com/overview/api/twitter-ids-json-and-snowflake>`_ and the
-`scores for Redis sorted sets
+`scores for Redis' sorted sets
 <http://stackoverflow.com/questions/20295544/redis-sorted-set-wrong-score>`_.

 This scheme allows for: